claudiolmc/learning-kafka/README.md

 # learning-kafka
-Small example projects to learn about Apache Kafka
+Small example projects to learn about Apache Kafka.

+See the READMEs in each project.